Greenstand/Greenstand-Overview/Tree Token Details/Tree Token Creation.md

   - Have a reduction factor of 'x' to incentivize tracking
   - Can not be fabricated by two separate planters
   - Can not be generated 'x' months after a Seed Token

-Number of tokens = months since last verification of that tree?
+  - Must link to corresponding Seed Token Verification updates Number of tokens = months since last verification of that tree?

-### Fortune Factor
+### Value Factor
-An algorithm allowing one tree verification to create multiple tokens: # tokens = tree update * (fortune factor).
+An algorithm allowing one tree verification to create multiple tokens: # tokens = tree update * (Value Factor).

-Fortune Factor compensates for:
+Value Factor compensates for:
   - unique environmental challenges
   - Species diversity
   - Unique Species